MojoliciousDotIO/mojolicious.io/blog/2018/12/20/mojolicious-serving-angular-web-app/index.markdown

   description: 'Learn how to marry Mojolicious and Angular for building awesome web application'
 ---

-### Mojolicious and Angular
+# Mojolicious and Angular
-[Angular](https://angular.io/) is arguably the best front-end web application framework which helps you build modern applications for the web, mobile, or desktop
+[Angular](https://angular.io/) is arguably the best front-end web application framework which helps you build modern applications for the web, mobile, or desktop.

 [Mojolicious](https://mojolicious.org/), a next generation web framework for the Perl programming language.
-Mojolicious and Angular together can certainly build a next gneration web framework.
+Mojolicious and Angular together can certainly build a next generation web framework.

 At work, we have been using these two to build a very responsive, scalable and fantastic web apps.
-Mojolicious as a backend gives a lot of fun to work stuffs like Minion, Mojo::Dom, testing modules, easy implementaion of OpenAPI, OAuth, utility modules and many more.
+Mojolicious as a backend gives a lot of fun to work stuffs like Minion, Mojo::Dom, Test::Mojo, Mojoliious::Plugin::*, easy implementation of OpenAPI, OAuth, utility modules and of course CPAN.

 One of the reasons you want to have this kind of web development set up is that front-end Angular developers and backend Mojolicious developers can work independently.

 Angular is backend agnostic.
 Node.js Express is often used as backend for Angular.
 We love Perl and Mojolicious.

 ---

 We will see how these two can be married to make a web application today.